Rage to Love

-"Rage to Love" is the third and final single from Teases & Dares, the fourth studio album by Kim Wilde.
+"Rage to Love" is the third and final single from Teases & Dares, the fourth studio album by the English pop singer Kim Wilde.
 Released in April 1985, the song was remixed by Dave Edmunds for its release as a single.
 It became Wilde's biggest UK hit for three years, reaching the UK Top 20.
 The B-side —a cover version of the Shirelles' "Putty in Your Hands"—is an exclusive non-album track.
 A six-minute extended version of "Rage to Love" was included on the 12" single.